Sameer-Dangol/hello-world/README.md

 This is one of the first branches I made.
 The name of this branch is readme-edits.
 As of now, the branch contains content different from the main.
 Now merged and the branch deleted.

+This is an edit I made using Rstudio.